diegodoimo/geometry_representations/README.md

 #### a.
 Download the i-gpt pretrained models following the instructions at https://github.com/openai/image-gpt
    - the conda environment and dependencies differ from those used above to reproduce the paper plot.
 Please build the environment and dependencies as shown in **https://github.com/openai/image-gpt**.
 From within the environment, run the following code:

 #### b.
-Compute the nearest neighbor matrix of a hidden layer representation
+Compute the nearest neighbor matrix.

     ```
-    python  get_distance_matrices.py --model small --ckpt_path "model_folder" --data_path "imagenet_folder" --trainset --hidden_repr 16
+    python  src/run.py
+    --ckpt_dir "model_folder" \
+    --model "s" \
+    --data_dir "imagenet_folder" \
+    --results_dir "./results" \
+    --nimg_cat 300 \
+    --n_sub_batch $bs \
     ```

 *--ckpt_path* is the directory where you stored the model checkpoints downloaded in a.;

-*--data_path* is the directory where you stored the ImageNet dataset as downloaded in a.
-In the paper, we analyzed 90000 inputs from the ImageNet **training set**;
+*--model* 's'  means that you are analyzing the small model *--data_dir* is the directory where you stored the ImageNet dataset as downloaded in a.

-*--hidden_repr* is the layer you want to extract.
+*--results_dir* directory where the representations/distance matrices are saved *--nimg_cat* number of images per class analyzed (300 in the paper) *--n_sub_batch*  is the batch size

+In the run.py we extract only the 300 classes from the imagenet **TRAINING SET** analyzed in the paper.
+The class labels are stored in the 'src/hier_nucl_labels.npy' array.
+Thus, with the above setup you extract 90k samples of the imagenet training set.

+#### c.
+Extract the hidden layer representations.

+If you just want to extract the hidden layer representations, add the following input argument to the previous ones *--activations*

+    ```
+    python  src/run.py
+    --activations \
+    --ckpt_dir "model_folder" \
+    --model "s" \
+    --data_dir "imagenet_folder" \
+    --results_dir "./results" \
+    --nimg_cat 300 \
+    --n_sub_batch $bs \
+    ```

+With this setup the distance matrices are not computed.